-Teachers will discover how traditional arts and culture can be assets in your real and virtual classroom amidst COVID-19, build inclusive learning plans with proven tools for student engagement, and learn with a cohort model that centers teachers’ expertise.
+Teachers will discover how traditional arts and culture can be assets in your classroom, build inclusive learning plans with proven tools for student engagement, and learn with a cohort model that centers teachers’ expertise.

-Folk artists will build your portfolio, learn how to manage your online presence, and gain methods for teaching about your art form and its context to diverse students of all ages.
+Folk artists will build your portfolios and gain methods for teaching about your art forms and their context to diverse students of all ages.

-All Educators and Artists are welcome to register and participate in the July workshop until space is filled.
-Additionally, 8 educators will have the opportunity to host an artist for 2 days in your school or online in the fall of 2020 at no cost to you (indicate your interest when you sign up).
-Participating mini-residency artists represent local traditions of the Southern Finger Lakes region.
-All are invited to a follow up session on November 21, 2020 at the Rockwell Museum.
-For questions and inquires, contact Lisa Rathje at email@example.com.
+All Educators and Folk Artists are welcome to register for the workshop until space is filled.
+Additionally, 8 educators will have the opportunity to host a traditional artist for 2 days in your school or online in the fall of 2022 at no cost to you (indicate your interest when you sign up).
+Participating mini-residency artists represent local traditions of the region.
+All Corning/Elmira participants are invited to a follow-up showcase November 19, 2022, at the Rockwell Museum.

 For more information click here.